hanwoo04/2nd-year-group-project-IBM-SkillsBuild-Gamification-Web-Application-/README.md

 This project is a gamification web application of IBM's SkillsBuild, a free skills-based learning program.

-It features a secure login system, a dashboard to view your progress, and a leaderboard to compare yourself with others.

 For more information on IBM SkillsBuild, please visit [IBM SkillsBuild](https://skillsbuild.org/).

 The website is not suitable for mobile viewing.